Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 3. Once the OWTS engineer has completed the OWTS design, you can apply for an OWTS permit with Boulder County Public Health.

-6. Once the installation is approved we will issue a Use Permit (there is no fee for this) and release the hold on the CO for the structures.
+6. Once the installation is approved, we will issue a Use Permit (there is no fee for this) and release the hold on the CO for the structures.

-If you have questions about your specific needs please contact us at HealthOWS@bouldercounty.org or at 303.441.1564 and leave a message including your address.
+If you have questions about your specific needs, please contact us at HealthOWS@bouldercounty.gov or at 303-441-1564 and leave a message including your address.
 We have staff on call Monday through Friday from 8 to 4:30.

 Resources for Septic System Owners

-BCPH has compiled helpful information to provide guidance and answer questions about Marshall Fire impacts on septic tanks and wastewater:
+BCPH has compiled helpful information to provide guidance and answer questions about the Marshall Fire impacts on septic tanks and wastewater:

 Learn More